 - PGConf Silicon Valley PostgreSQL Conference.
 South San Francisco, CA, USA.
 November 2015.

 - My dotfiles.

 - My Emacs prelude configuration.

 - Serpyco, a command line tool to sort photo files.

 - Boletin, a newsletter app for Django (discontinued).

 - Randomizeitor, a wallpaper randomizer for GNOME (discontinued).

 Tools I use

 - Firefox is my browser of choice.
-I don't fully trust Chrome/Chromium because they send data to Google.
+I don't fully trust Chrome/Chromium because they send too much data to Google.

-- Owncloud to sync my contacts, calendars, notes and files across devices.
+- Syncthing to sync my files across devices.